Japan–South Korea trade dispute: Pro-Japanese praising video

-On August 7, 2019, Chairman of Kolmar Korea Yoon Dong-han played a video by a YouTuber named Leeseob TV praising Shinzo Abe and criticizing the Moon Jae-In administration.
+On August 7, 2019, the chairman of Kolmar Korea, Yoon Dong-han, played a video by a YouTuber named Leeseob TV praising Shinzo Abe and criticizing the Moon Jae-In administration.
 The video included vulgar language and comments such as "Abe is definitely a great leader and President Moon Jae-in should be thankful for not getting punched by Abe in the face".
-This video sparked criticism against the chairman and prompt the company to issue the official statement regarding the video on August 9.
-But the online communities still anger and started to boycott the company's products.
-The backlash prompt the chairman to issue public apology on August 11 and the chairman was resign after he apologized to 700 employees of the company.
+This video sparked criticism against the chairman and prompted the company to issue an official statement regarding the video on August 9.
+But online communities were still angered and started to boycott the company's products.
+The backlash prompted the chairman to issue a public apology on August 11 and the chairman resigned after he apologized to 700 employees of the company.
 Shares of Kolmar Korea fell 6.2% after the official statement from the company.

 DHC TV anti-Korean broadcast

 Starting on August 10, DHC Television, a subsidiary of the Japanese cosmetic manufacturer DHC Corporation, made inflammatory comments about Korea and its history.
 This sparked anger among South Koreans and prompted DHC Korea to issue an apology on August 13.
-Korean consumers were urged to stop purchasing DHC's products.
+Professor of General Education Seo Kyoung-duk urged Korean consumers to stop purchasing DHC's products.